RishavKumar26/fake-news-prediction.ipynb/README.md

-# 📰 Copy of Fake News Prediction
+# 📰 Fake News Prediction

 This project focuses on building a **machine learning model** to detect fake news articles.
 It applies **Natural Language Processing (NLP)** techniques to analyze text data and classify whether a given news article is **real or fake**.